-6 | ESSENTIAL BEHAVIORS FOR GRADUATE STUDENTS
+6 | ESSENTIAL BEHAVIORS FOR DNP AND GRADUATE CERTIFICATE STUDENTS a.
 Essential Behaviors for Master's, DNP, and Graduate Certificate Students

 The following qualifications amplify requirements found in the University of Washington Student Conduct Code.
 For admission, continuation, and graduation in their programs, students must abide by the following specifications for behaviors and abilities.
 In this document, "student" pertains to all UW Seattle Graduate Certificate Program in Advanced Practice Nursing (GCPAPN) students and DNP students as well as UW Seattle, Bothell and Tacoma master's students, and Bothell and Tacoma RN-BSN students.